Library reaches summer reading goal

 The summer hunger program helped hunger 35,947 children with almost 2.7 million meals last summer through donors, volunteers and community partners.
 More than 35,000 children were reportedly served this summer.

-Although the summer feeding program is over, All Faith's Food Bank mobile food unit, which has fresh fruits and vegetables and other food, will be at St. David's Episcopal Church from 9 a.m. to 10:30 a.m. on Sat.
+Although the summer feeding program is over, All Faith's Food Bank mobile food unit, which has fresh fruits and vegetables and other food, will be at St. David's Episcopal Church from 9 a.m. to 10:30 a.m.
+Sat.
 Aug.
-17 at 401 S. Broadway Ave. in Englewood.
+17. The address is 401 S. Broadway Ave., Englewood.

 For more information, about the mobile food unit, call 941-379-6333.